brodsa/mgv-vorau/README.md

 | Calendar items are not large enough, causing the text is hidden.                  | The width of the item was increased.                                                                                                |
 | Buttons of the form have different appearence on mobile devices than on notebooks | The problem was googled and a post solving the issue was found on [stack overflow](https://stackoverflow.com/questions/5438567/css-submit-button-weird-rendering-on-ipad-iphone).
 The property, `-webkit-appearance: none;` , was added to the css class.   |

 It should be noted that during the development, the commit type was included in the message, following [the blog post](https://www.freecodecamp.org/news/how-to-write-better-git-commit-messages/).
-A slight difference was ,unfortunately, considered.
-The commit message `commit -m "style:"` was used for the css styling of the webpage.
-The changes in the code style, like removing the comments, was considered as the commit message `commit -m "refact:"`.
+A slight difference was, unfortunately, considered.
+The style type commit, i.e.  `commit -m "style:"`, was used for the css styling of the webpage.
+The changes in the code style, like removing the comments, was considered as the refact type commit, i.e. `commit -m "refact:"`.

 ---